inko-lang/inko/docs/source/getting-started/ffi.md

 }
 ```

-Like types, we can create instances of these structs:
+Like regular types, we can create instances of these structs:

 ```inko
 type extern Timespec {